dydxprotocol/tendermint/README.md

 ## Fork maintenance

-We'd like to keep the `master` branch up to date with `tendermint/tendermint`.
-You can utilize GitHub's [sync fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) button to accomplish this. ⚠️ Please only use this on the `master` branch, not on the fork branches as it will discard our commits.⚠️
+We'd like to keep the `main` branch up to date with `tendermint/tendermint`.
+You can utilize GitHub's [sync fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) button to accomplish this. ⚠️ Please only use this on the `main` branch, not on the fork branches as it will discard our commits.⚠️

 Note that this doesn't pull in upstream tags, so in order to do this follow these steps:
 1. `git fetch upstream`